wakatime/vim-wakatime/README.md

 Troubleshooting
 ---------------

-Run `:WakaTimeDebugEnable` in Vim to see errors output in your status bar.
+Run `:WakaTimeDebugEnable` in Vim then run this Terminal command:

+`tail -f ~/.wakatime.log`

-Enabling Debug Mode also writes verbose logs to `$WAKATIME_HOME/.wakatime.log` from [wakatime-cli][wakatime-cli].
+Enabling Debug Mode writes Vim Script errors to your Vim Status Bar and tells [wakatime-cli][wakatime-cli] to write verbose logs to `$WAKATIME_HOME/.wakatime.log`.
 With Debug Mode enabled, the plugin sends data synchronously so disable it when finished debugging.

 The [How to Debug Plugins][how to debug] guide shows how to check when coding activity was last received from Vim use the [User Agents API][user agents api].